Demographics of Kerala

 Kerala is a state in south-western India.
-Most of Kerala's 34.8 million people (in 2011) are ethnically Malayalis (Malayalam speakers).
-Most of the Malayalam and English speaking Keralites derive their ancestry from Dravidian communities that settled in Kerala.
-Additional ancestries derive from millennia of trade links across the Arabian Sea, whereby people of Arab, Jewish, Syrian and other ethnicities settled in Kerala.
-Many of these immigrants intermarried with native Malayalam speakers resulting in formation of many Muslims and Christians in Kerala.
-Some Muslims and Christians thus take lineage from Middle Eastern settlers mixed with local population.
+Most of Kerala's 33.4 million people (as per 2011 census) are ethnically Malayalis (Malayalam speakers).
+The people of Kerala trace their origins to Dravidians and Aryans and have mixed ancestry.
+Additional ancestries derive from millennia of trade links across the Arabian Sea, whereby people of Arab, Jewish, Syriac, Portuguese, English, Chinese and other ethnic groups settled in Kerala.
+Many of these immigrants intermarried with native Malayalam speakers resulting in formation of many Muslim and Christian groups in Kerala.
+Some Muslims and Christians thus trace their lineage to Middle Eastern and European settlers who mixed with the native population.